-Note 2: the effect of subclause (17) is that, in the event of an outbreak of SARS-CoV-2 at a care facility, an employee or contractor present during the outbreak must only work at that facility, and cannot be permitted to work at other care facilities.
-Such employees or contractors must wait a minimum period of 14 days from when they last worked a shift while a confirmed case was present at the facility and test negative for SARS-CoV-2, before moving from that care facility to commence work at another care facility.
-No. test is required if it has been 28 days or more since the employee or contractor last worked a shift while a confirmed case was present at the facility.
+Note 2: the effect of subclause (18) is that, in the event of an outbreak of SARS-CoV-2 at a care facility, an employee or contractor present during the outbreak must only work at that facility, and cannot be permitted to work at other care facilities.
+Such employees or contractors must wait a minimum period of either 7 days if they are fully vaccinated or 14 days if they are not fully vaccinated from when they last worked a shift while a confirmed case was present at the facility and test negative for SARS-CoV-2, before moving from that care facility to commence work at another care facility.
+No test is required if it has been 28 days or more since the employee or contractor last worked a shift while a confirmed case was present at the facility.

-(18) An employer in relation to a Work Premises that is a care facility in Victoria must comply with personal protective equipment requirements in accordance with the requirements of the Department.

-(19) The Chief Health Officer may grant an exemption in writing to the requirements of subclause (17).
+- (19) An employer in relation to a Work Premises that is a care facility in Victoria must comply with personal protective equipment requirements in accordance with the requirements of the Department. - (20) The Chief Health Officer may grant an exemption in writing to the requirements of subclause (18).